Battle of Cape St. Vincent (1797): Battle

+The Battle of Cape St. Vincent had cost the lives of 73 men of the Royal Navy and seriously wounded a further 227, and lightly wounded 100.
+Spanish casualties were far higher, suffering 430 killed and 856 wounded; aboard San Nicolás alone 144 were killed.

-It was a great and welcome victory for the Royal Navy – fifteen British ships had defeated a Spanish fleet of 27, and the Spanish ships had a greater number of guns and men.
-But, Admiral Jervis had trained a highly disciplined force and this was pitted against an inexperienced Spanish Navy under Don José Córdoba.
-The Spanish men fought fiercely but without direction.
-After the San José was captured it was found that some of her guns still had their tampions in the muzzles.
-The confusion amongst the Spanish fleet was so great that they were unable to use their guns without causing more damage to their own ships than to the British.
+It was a great and welcome victory for the Royal Navy – 15 British ships of the line had defeated a Spanish fleet of 27 with far more guns and men.
+Admiral Jervis's highly disciplined force had been pitted against an inexperienced Spanish fleet under Don José Córdoba, the Spaniards fighting fiercely but without direction.
+After the San José was captured it was found that some of her guns still had tampions plugging their muzzles.
+The confusion amongst the Spanish was so great that they were unable to use their guns without causing more damage to their own ships than to the British.